intel/QAT_Engine/README.md

 QAT OpenSSL\* Engine comes with an example kernel space contiguous memory driver that can be used to try out operation of the engine.
 It is considered to be an example only and is not written to be a production quality driver.
+The use of the qat\_contig\_mem driver can be enabled using the configure option `--enable-qat_contig_mem` that tells the build that the Intel&reg;
+QAT OpenSSL\* Engine should be compiled to use the qat_contig_mem component instead of the USDM memory driver above.

 The following example is assuming:
 * The Intel&reg; QAT OpenSSL\* Engine was cloned to its own location at the